Svetixbot/explore-scala-check/README.md

 ```

 Hey hey, but what's happened actually? what did we just test?
-With scalacheck you can easily classify and collect generated results to validate the input.
+With scalacheck you can easily classify and collect generated input to validate the input.

 ```scala
   property("sum") = forAll{ (x: Int, y: Int) ⇒